 • Nut or seed butter: I usually use peanut butter, but almond butter, cashew butter, or sunflower seed butter work, too.

-• Cinnamon: I like to add a little cinnamon to the mix, too, for extra flavor.
+• Cinnamon: I like to add a little cinnamon to the mix, too, for extra flavor to amplify the flavors of the nut/seed butter and jam.

-• Honey: This helps the batter hold together well.
+• Honey: This helps the batter hold together well and rounds out the sweetness in the jam.
 You can use maple syrup if preferred.

 • Jam: I usually use jam labeled “all-fruit,” but any kind you like will work, even this homemade Chia Jam.